 Data makes the world go round and generally, it’s large complex datasets that organizations need to keep up with.
 This is particularly true in sectors such as finance where high-level data management and analysis are essential.
 This is not always easy especially when trying to understand the subtle links between data features.

 The biggest obstacle in the analysis is that the data itself is quite complex with intrinsic salient features.
-For example, in High Frequency Trading (HFT), data is characterized by irregular time intervals between trading events, a high level of correlations between trades and significant intraday periodic fluctuations.
+For example, in High-Frequency Trading (HFT), data is characterized by irregular time intervals between trading events, a high level of correlations between trades and significant intraday periodic fluctuations.
 This makes risk assessment difficult, leading to less than ideal trading strategies.
-Another area where complex patterns need to be analyzed is in customer relations management.
-Here, data about customer behavior is used for identifying trends such as spending patterns, purchase intention and even the likelihood to default on loan repayments.
+Another area where complex patterns need to be analyzed is customer relations management.
+Here, data about customer behaviour is used for identifying trends such as spending patterns, purchase intention and even the likelihood of default on loan repayments.
 Although there are obvious advantages to improving our data management and analytic techniques, correctly taking into account data that is correlated in subtle and complex ways remains a formidable computational challenge.

 Thankfully, the past decade has seen Machine Learning (ML) making significant progress in this area.
 However, as corporations extract larger, more complex, and intricate datasets it becomes important to develop and refine computational capabilities in data analysis that go beyond contemporary machine learning practices.